Corporate Resolution Template, Free Download 2026

 What is the difference between corporate minutes and a resolution?

-Corporate minutes are the comprehensive written record of an entire meeting, including attendance, discussions, reports, and all actions taken.
+Corporate minutes are the complete written record of an entire meeting, including attendance, discussions, reports, and all actions taken.
 A corporate resolution is a specific formal decision adopted at that meeting or by written consent outside of a meeting.
 Minutes provide context and procedural documentation, while resolutions provide the actual authorization for specific actions.
 A single set of minutes may contain multiple resolutions.
 Resolutions adopted by written consent stand alone without accompanying minutes.
 When a bank requests a "corporate resolution," they want just the specific authorization document, not the full meeting minutes.

 Does a corporate resolution need to be notarized?